Samal Island (Davao)

 Holiday Oceanview Marina

 The Holiday Oceanview Marina is located on the North shore of Samal Island.
 It is a purpose built marina, originally designed to provide a boat-park for the many wealthy home-owners who were expected to buy property in the overlooking housing development.
 The housing development has not taken off as planned so the Holiday Oceanview Marina (see image above) now offers 60, modern pontoon berths, with electricity and water, to cruising yachts who have traveled across the Pacific or from Australia and Indonesia.
-The marina also has a hardstand for haul out and for below-waterline repairs.

 Visitors are made welcome if they make prior arrangements to access the marina.